 Books and Records

-The Operations Manager shall keep, or cause to be kept, accurate, full and complete books and accounts showing assets, liabilities, income, operations, transactions and the financial condition of the Company.
+The Executive Director shall keep, or cause to be kept, accurate, full and complete books and accounts showing assets, liabilities, income, operations, transactions and the financial condition of the Company.
 Such books and accounts shall be prepared on the accrual basis of accounting.
-Any Member or its designee shall have access thereto at any reasonable time during regular business hours and shall have the right to copy said records at its expense..
+Any SC Member, the Member or its designee shall have access thereto at any reasonable time during regular business hours and shall have the right to copy said records at its expense..

 Accounting Decisions